Spring is here, it’s time to make your car nice and shiny too.

 Apply small amounts of polish to a microfiber cloth and work through each panel.
 Wipe down with a second microfibre cloth as you go.

-Customers who have a car lease with us here at Carparison can take advantage of our maintenance package, which includes a complimentary wash and vacuum.
+Customers who have a car lease with us here at Carparison can take advantage of a variety of maintenance packages we have to offer, some of which include a complimentary wash and vacuum.

 Five top tips to keep your car clean after a wash